The Best Bullet Journal Apps – September 2018

 Trello is more of a productivity tool for businesses than a pure bullet journal but I use it a lot for to-do lists and suchlike.
-Free for individuals as long as you surrender some personal info, Trello allows you to create digital ‘boards’ which are essentially bullet journal pages.
-You then add whatever information you require and use a panel as a bullet point.
+It’s free for individuals, at the cost of some personal information.
+Trello allows you to create digital ‘boards’ which are essentially bullet journal pages.
+You then add whatever information you require to your board, and use a panel as a bullet point.

 You can use Trello as an individual but also invite others to share it.
 You can create a board for your personal stuff and keep it to yourself.
-You can then create a family board for general to-do lists, grocery shopping lists, chores or whatever.
+You then create a family board for general to-do lists, grocery shopping lists, chores or whatever.
 You can also create a third or more for work lists.
-All for free.
+All this is completely free.
+Note that while you can use Trello as a simple bullet journal app and it works great for that, you’ll be missing out on about 99% of the firepower of this amazing productivity center.

 Trello also works with GitHub, Evernote, Slack and other apps for some bolt-on goodness.